 - Price: Varies

 Get on your way toward a master’s degree in civil engineering via this online portal.
-EdX provides a selection of educational approaches to civil engineering, including programs designed for experienced engineering professionals who are looking to gain new skills.
+EdX provides a selection of educational options to the field, including programs designed for experienced civil engineers looking to gain new skills.

 - Time: 2 to 11 weeks